Post Updated: 03/11/2020

 This is how the floor looked after I removed the carpet.
-Ed helped me remove all the tacks and nails and chip off glue and other stuff the builders left behind.
+You will need to remove all the carpet, padding and tacks.
+There was some glue residue that we had to chip off.

-There were a few holes and gaps in the wood that I filled with wood filler.
+You should however fill in any holes and gaps in the wood with wood filler.
 After it was dry, I sanded the patches smooth.

 The most important thing when painting a floor is to work from the farthest corner and then work backwards until you reach the door to exit.
 If you did it the other way, you would get stuck and have to walk over wet paint to get out the the room.

 Since I primed, I only needed 1 gallon of Behr Porch & Floor Paint Gloss Enamel in the color Pools of Blue PFC-56.
 I used this since it is glossy and will be easy to mop clean, plus it is super durable and does not need a polyurethane coat over it since it can be used for exterior applications also.